ibkevg/ibkevg.github.io/blog/_posts/2023-04-05-Rust-to-unsafe-or-not-to-unsafe.md

 Coding standards are a common requirement in safety-oriented development processes.
 They typically include both requirements and best practices to rein-in easy to misuse parts of the language.
 For example, a C language standard may say: "goto shall not be used to jump backwards or to create loops.".
 Similarly, in Rust, it's easy to imagine well intended limits being placed on the use of `unsafe`.
 However, given that `unsafe` is such an important part of the Rust provability strategy, overly draconian limitations could lead to serious problems.
 One area in particular where `unsafe` is absolutely necessary is interfacing to C libraries.

-# Does the need for `unsafe` mean Rust is Still a Science Project?
+# Is Rust Still a Science Project?

 We can now understand at least some of the complexity of using/learning Rust programming as: